Diesel-Net/kiwi-8/README.txt

 	zxcv

-Note: You may build from scratch but be aware that the makefiles expect the SDL libraries to be in a folder named "frameworks" for everything to compile properly.
+Note: If for any reason you need to build from scratch, be aware that the makefiles expect the SDL libraries to be in a folder named "frameworks" for everything to compile properly.

 Enjoy!